China tests 2M in Beijing, lifts COVID lockdown in Xi’an

-BEIJING (AP) — A fresh outbreak in Beijing has prompted authorities to test millions and impose new measures two weeks ahead of the opening of the Winter Olympics, even as Chinese officials on Monday lifted a monthlong lockdown on the northern city of Xi’an and its 13 million residents.
+BEIJING (AP) — A cluster of COVID-19 cases in Beijing has prompted authorities to test millions and impose new measures two weeks ahead of the opening of the Winter Olympics, even as the city of Xi’an in north-central China lifted on Monday a monthlong lockdown that had isolated its 13 million residents.

-Despite falling case numbers, pandemic controls have been stepped up ahead of the Olympics, where all participants must be tested before and after their arrival in Beijing.

-In the capital, the 2 million residents of Fengtai district underwent testing following the discovery of more than three dozen cases in the capital.
-Targeted testing was being conducted at residential communities in six other districts.

-The government told people in areas of Beijing deemed at high risk for infection not to leave the city after 25 cases were found in Fengtai and 14 elsewhere.
-Residents lined up Sunday on snow-covered sidewalks in freezing weather for testing.

-The Beijing Municipal Health Commission also said Sunday that anyone who had purchased medicine for fever, cough and other infections within the past two weeks would be required to take a COVID-19 test within 72 hours, the state-owned Global Times newspaper reported.
+Officials in Beijing said they would conduct a second round of mass testing of the Fengtai district’s 2 million residents, where the majority of the capital’s 40 coronavirus cases since Jan.
+15 have been found.
+That came a day after authorities announced that anyone who buys or who has bought fever, cough or certain other medicines in the past two weeks would be required to take a COVID-19 test within 72 hours.

+The severe measures, despite a relatively low number of cases, illustrate the acute concern of government officials in the run-up to the Olympics, which open in Beijing on Feb.
+4.

+Overall, the number of reported new cases has been falling in China from more than 100 a day at the peak of the Xi’an outbreak to 18 on Sunday, six of which were in Beijing.
+Despite the drop, pandemic controls remain stepped-up ahead of the Olympics, where all participants will be tested every day and be completely isolated from the general public.

+On top of the first round of mass testing in Beijing’s Fengtai district, targeted testing was conducted Sunday at residential communities in six other districts, the Beijing Daily reported.
+It wasn’t fully clear who was being tested.
+The newspaper said that in one community, an official said that if a resident had been to a high-risk area in Fengtai or Fangshan, another affected district, occupants of the entire building would have to be tested twice.

+The government told people in areas of Beijing deemed at high risk for infection not to leave the city.
+A number of nearby provinces reported cases linked to the outbreaks in the capital, including Shandong and Hebei provinces.
+The city of Shenyang in Liaoning province reported a positive test result in a person with no symptoms, also linked to the Beijing clusters.

+Access to Xi’an was suspended Dec.
+22 following an outbreak attributed to the delta variant of the coronavirus.
+The city is about 1,000 kilometers (600 miles) southwest of Beijing.

 The Olympics are being held under strict controls that are meant to isolate athletes, staff, reporters and officials from residents.
 Athletes are required to be vaccinated or undergo a quarantine after arriving in China.